Honeymoon in Venice

 Tip – Don’t hesitate to ask your hotel concierge to help with making restaurant reservations or for restaurant and activity recommendations!
 All of our hotel concierges in Italy were extremely helpful, friendly and professional.
 It would’ve been difficult for us to make reservations since we don’t speak Italian and live in a very different time zone.
 Some restaurants offer online reservations but some don’t.

-We also had the best takeaway/carry-out pasta for dinner at a tiny one-man shop just a few blocks north of St Mark’s Square called Tuttinpiedi that was incredibly delicious and affordable as well.
-We ate there several times in fact!
+We also had the best takeaway/carry-out pasta for dinner at a tiny one-man shop just a few blocks north of St Mark’s Square called Tuttinpiedi (TripAdvisor reviews here) that was incredibly delicious and affordable as well.
+We loved all the pasta dishes we tried there, including the seafood, pesto, bolognese and squid ink dishes and ate there several times in fact!

 One night, we walked into a restaurant near the popular Bacino Orseolo Gondola Station, expecting a very touristy place, but again we had a delicious meal with great service and didn’t feel overcharged.
 But, as you may have read in the news, there have been reports of tourists being taken advantage of and overcharged in some restaurants, so please be aware of what you are ordering and the exact cost of the items.